tcardoso2/vermon-web/README.md

 provide, via the npm run-script command.
 * Provides an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.3.0 :Updated dependency reference to t-motion-detector@v0.5.9, fixes.
+Working on maxAttampts for the Environment when address is already in use.
+Added more tests to run directly application from main, and be able to add elements from the web-UI (WIP).
+Working on proper HTML CSS formating.
+"Start" function of the main module is now called after StartWithConfig
 * v 0.2.13:Updated dependency reference to t-motion-detector@v0.5.6
 * v 0.2.12:Tested SystemEnvironment json service
 * v 0.2.11:Added new tests, working on SystemEnvironment json service, updated license and reference to t-motion-detector@v0.5.3